francescopisu/IPH/README.md

 - **config/**: this folder deals with experiment configuration.
   - *defaults.py*: default configuration values based on the YACS framework
 - **notebooks/**: python and R notebooks used to analyze experiments' results.
-  - *Comparing ROC AUCs.ipynb*: comparison of areas under the ROC curves of the classifiers' performance after nested cross-validation.
+  - *Statistical Analysis.ipynb*: code for all the statistical analysis reported in the manuscript.
   - *Preprocessing and conversion.ipynb*: basic preprocessing to training and test data and conversion of from excel to csv.
-  - *Interpreting predictions.ipynb*: application of SHAP and accumulated local effect frameworks to analyze final model's predictions and misclassifications.
-  - *Statistical Analysis.Rmd*: computation of baseline characteristics of the derivation and validation cohorts.
+  - *Baseline characteristics.Rmd*: computation of baseline characteristics of the derivation and validation cohorts.
-  - *ROCandPRcurvesconfidenceintervals.Rmd*: computation of ROC and precision-recall curves, and confusion matrix-related metrics associated to the best operational point.
+  - *LOESS analysis.Rmd*: code used to produce the LOESS curves when analyzing the relationships with the top influential features and model predictions.
 - **output/**: this folder contains output of the experiments.
   - fitted_models/: optimized models obtained after hyperparameter tuning.
-  - parameters/: parameters of each optimized model.
   - plots/: plots and figures to be included in the manuscript.
   - predictions/: predicted probabilities of the optimized models.
   - results/: results of the nested cross-validation procedure and performance on the validation cohort.